 - facilities and services to support innovation activities and community uses.

-We're currently seeking feedback from the community and key stakeholders to better understand what City North might need from an innovation hub.
+Throughout May 2020 we asked the community and key stakeholders for feedback to better understand what City North might need from an innovation hub.

 We are working with Echelon Planning to find out:

 - What programming, events, activities and spaces already exist within MID City North.